Last updated: April 1, 2020

 4.1.b Content submitted should display a certain degree of professional design and construction.
 Any assets that we do not believe could realistically be utilized in a development pipeline may be rejected.

 4.1.c Mesh assets should be submitted as either .FBX or .OBJ.
+Procedural or other types of meshes generated at runtime are acceptable as well.

 4.1.d All visible meshes are required to have a paired set of textures and materials assigned to them.